-Breath and blood tests are instrumental when charging and sometimes convicting individuals of DUI.
-In Georgia, after reading an implied consent statement to the individual garnering their consent, an officer will take that person back to the police department and administer a breath test by asking the person to breathe into a tube.In some instances, an officer might request a blood test, as opposed to a breath test, because of their accuracy.
-Challenging Atlanta DUI blood and breath tests is impossible without understanding them first.
-If you want to know more about challenging blood and breath tests, speak to an experienced DUI lawyer.
+Breath and blood tests are instrumental when charging and sometimes convicting individuals of driving under the influence.
+In Georgia, after reading an implied consent notice to the individual who is in custody, a police officer will take that person back to the police department or jail and administer a alcohol breath test by asking the person to forcibly breathe deep lung air into the breath collection tube of the CMI Intoxilyzer 9000.

 The machine uses infrared spectrophotometry to detect the presence of alcohol in a person’s blood.
 In simple terms, light passes narrowly through wavelengths or a chamber when somebody breathes into the breath machine, and the alcohol molecules either reflect the light or do not.
 The less light hitting the back of the target or the back of the sample chamber, the higher the alcohol level is.

-When an Officer Can Request a Blood Test
+When an Officer Can Request A Blood Test

-It needs to be drawn by a person who is qualified to draw blood, e.g., a phlebotomist, a medical assistant, a nurse, an EMT; somebody who has a specific education on how to draw blood.
-Georgia requirements are fairly stringent on who can draw blood, but it is not that difficult to get it.
+It needs to be drawn by a person who is qualified by Georgia law to draw “legal blood,” e.g., a phlebotomist, a medical assistant, a nurse, an EMT licensed by the Secretary of State of Georgia.
+Georgia mandate special training and education on how to safely draw blood.

 However, blood testing is not perfect.
 There are different types of interference that can be construed as alcohol.
-The machine has to be properly calibrated.
-Blood testing alone, simply seeing a result on a piece of paper, is not conclusive in and of itself as a determination of how much alcohol is in somebody’s body.
+The GC-MS, GC-MS-MS (or similar) analytical machine has to be properly calibrated.
+Blood testing alone, simply by the State offering a numeric result on a piece of paper, is not conclusive in and of itself as a determination of how much alcohol or concentration of a drug is in someone’s body.

 A person can refuse and has every right to refuse, a blood draw for whatever reason.
 That is not a legally justifiable defense, but a person can refuse a blood test for whatever reason they want.
-The state can get a warrant and forcibly remove blood if needed.
+The arresting officer then can give an affidavit or sworn testimony for a search warrant and have medical personnel forcibly remove blood, if needed.